hashicorp/design-system/website/docs/components/icon/partials/code/how-to-use.md

 ### Aligning icons

-Since the `Hds::Icon` component has a `block` display value by default (changeable using the `@isInline` argument), this means that the icon behaves like a block element.
+Because the `Hds::Icon` component has a `block` display value by default (changeable using the `@isInline` argument), the icon behaves like a block element.
 So, if you want to horizontally align it in relation to other sibling elements, you will have to use CSS to achieve the expected result.

 For example, to visually center an icon with a generic text node, you will need to use a parent `flex` container with `align-items: center`.